rushvl/obsidian-vault/Studies/DSA/Dynamic Programming/Problems/Knapsack Problem.md

 ### Top Down Approach

 Replace (n,w) with (i,j) and map the recursive call to array form.

-We loop from 1 to n+1 because index 0 contains initial conditions.

 ```cpp
 for(int i=1;i<n+1;i++) {